Opinion | How can we hold the next debate without full transparency on Trump’s health?

 Biden says that he’ll be there, too, as long as Trump is better — but it seems likely, at this point, that any determination on Trump’s condition will be made by Trump himself.
 The debate commission shouldn’t put Biden in the politically-fraught position of having to pull out — it should insist the second debate takes place remotely or not at all.

-On another level, at some point we need to say that Trump simply cannot behave in such a staggeringly depraved and reckless way anymore without a hard stop placed on it.
+On another level, at some point we need to say that Trump simply cannot behave in such a staggeringly depraved and reckless way anymore without a hard stop being placed on it.

 The second Trump-Biden debate probably shouldn’t take place in person at all.
 But if the White House won’t say when Trump last tested negative, and if it’s going to keep withholding basic information that could help contact trace coronavirus spread that might have been initiated by Trump’s recklessness — contact tracing that would benefit the public — then it really shouldn’t take place in person at all.